php-llm/llm-chain/README.md

 #### Tool Result Interception

 To react to the result of a tool, you can implement an EventListener or EventSubscriber, that listens to the `ToolCallsExecuted` event.
-This event is dispatched after the `ToolBox` executed all current tool calls and enables you to skip the next LLM call by setting a response yourself:
+This event is dispatched after the `Toolbox` executed all current tool calls and enables you to skip the next LLM call by setting a response yourself:

 ```php